1944 Alberta general election: Soldiers' vote

+Servicemembers inside Alberta used special ballots for voting in their districts.
+Only Calgary provided a detailed breakdown.

+Approximately 4,000 military votes were received in Edmonton, but no separate figures were reported in the final results.
+After 3,000 had been counted, some officials said that the vote was mainly for Social Credit.

+This election was not run under the Elections Act and was instead run from an executive council order.
+This meant that the laws regarding eligibility by age and the Instant runoff voting system did not apply to the armed forces' vote.
+Saskatchewan was the only other province or state to implement an election for service men in World War II.

 The service men vote had been pushed for by the Cooperative Commonwealth Federation (CCF) opposition.
 Elmer Roper harshly criticized the Social Credit government for having no plans to make voting options available for persons serving overseas.

 The Social Credit government responded by announcing that there would be an election of the soldiers' representatives, but it had not decided the date of the vote prior to the first phase of general election being completed.

 The soldiers' Members of the Legislative Assembly (MLAs) were meant to be non-partisan and sat on the opposition side of the Assembly.
 The order in council forebode any candidate running in the election from contesting it along party lines.
 The vote also temporarily increased the number of seats in the Assembly from 57 to 60.
 One member represented each branch of the service: Army, Navy and Air Force.
 This was the second soldiers' wartime vote held in the province's history, the first being the soldiers' and nurses vote held as the second part of the 1917 Alberta general election.

 The writ period began in late November 1944.
 A total of 32 candidates registered to run in the election.
 The seat provided for the Army was hotly contested with 22 candidates, the Navy had three candidates and the Air Force had 7 candidates.
 The polls were open a record length of time as the voting was conducted from January 8, 1945, to January 20, 1945.
 Polling stations were set up on the front lines and at army bases where Albertans were stationed around the world.
 Four Chief Returning Officers were appointed to conduct the vote, a record that stands to this day.
 The vote was conducted under First Past the Post rules with no ballot transfers.
 Elsewhere in the Alberta 1944 election, Instant-runoff voting was used to elect single members, and votes were transferred if necessary because to be elected a successful candidate had to have a majority of votes.